Testing center is available

 For all online exams, the professor adjusts the extended time for the student not the Office of Student Accessibility Services.
 If you do not know how to do this, please contact instructional design.
 This is generally time plus one half.
 This means if the class has an hour to take the exam, the student with an accommodation will receive an hour and one half.
 The maximum extension a student can be afforded is double time.
 This means if the class has one hour to complete an exam, this student would get two hours.

 Test materials will be kept secure.
 The Office of Student Accessibility Services must set and enforce policies and procedure to protect the integrity of exams and to ensure that the administration of exams is fair.
 The Office of Student Accessibility Services may change policies and procedure at any time.

 Test proctors will be available to act on behalf of the instructor and will be in charge of the test session.
 Standard classroom testing regulation will apply.
 The proctor will not interpret or answer any questions on or about the exam unless previously approved by the instructor.

-CAS reserves the right to deny testing services for any student who fails to comply with the appropriate scheduling responsibilities or testing regulations.
+The Office of Student Accessibility Services reserves the right to deny testing services for any student who fails to comply with the appropriate scheduling responsibilities or testing regulations.